smtifahim/TARA-Ontology-Repository/ontology-files/generated/readme.md

 ### Version 0.5 (June 4, 2024)

 * Classes representing the Meridians
-  * Includes 12 main meridians and 2 extra meridinas (Du Channel and Ren Channel)
+  * Includes 12 main meridians and 2 extra meridians (Du Channel and Ren Channel)
   * Includes associated organs from UBERON for 11 main meridians
 * Classification of the Meridian Acupoints
   * Classes representing acupoints located in each of the 14 meridians (Total: 361)